PubInv/ventos-gui/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+If you encounter an openSSL error you may need to run this command and try again:

+    export NODE_OPTIONS=--openssl-legacy-provider

 ### `npm test`